lunarys/vbackup/README.md

 }
 ```

-#### minecraft-server
+#### usetime

-The backupinfo for this script is updated by a plugin running on the minecraft server.
-It counts the accumulated time users
+Used for creating backups of game servers like minecraft and factorio.
-have spent on the server and writes this to a file (by default "backupinfo/props.info") in the server files.
+Checks the time players have spent on the server by reading the usetime from a file
+updated by an external program, like a server plugin.

 | Key | Required | Default | Description |
 |-----|----------|---------|-------------|